 This ongoing interaction with the board is critical.

 Some business leaders see the conflict between Russia and Ukraine as a one-off crisis.
 But boards will remain interested in geopolitics and security long-term.
 Once they have recognised the value of considered, strategic risk analysis they are unlikely to discard it for future decision-making.

-With growing tensions between the West and Russia and China, regional conflicts reigniting in the Middle East, and political instability deteriorating over the global economic downturn, there will be a lot for business leaders to consider over coming months.
+With growing tensions between the West and Russia and China, regional conflicts reigniting in the Middle East, and political instability deteriorating over the global economic downturn, there will be a lot for business leaders to consider over the coming months.

-They will be keen to remain abreast of ongoing and emerging trends and challenges, and will need your input and expertise.
+They will be keen to remain abreast of ongoing and emerging trends and challenges and will need your input and expertise.